dentarg/auth0-blog/_posts/2017-02-15-web-components-how-to-craft-your-own-custom-components.markdown

 ## Build a Vimeo Embed Web Component

 We'll build a web component that will allow users embed vimeo videos into their apps easily.
-Let's get started,
+Let's get started.

 Create a new HTML file, `video-embed.html`.
 Define the HTML Template markup like so: